Treatment Abroad FAQ

 We often recieved questions from our inquiring patients who are considering to travel abroad for dental treatment.
 We have decided to create this page to provide you with answers to those question which we hope you will find useful.
 If in chance you cannot find the answer to the questions you might have, then please feel free to send it to us and we will be happy to answer in detail.

-It matters where you will be travelling from, mostly our patients come to Budapest via Plane.
-We cannot provide flight booking as we leave that to you, but to help you we provide links to flight companies who offer low cost tickets that will fit your convenience.
+It matters where you will be traveling from, mostly our patients come to Budapest via Plane.
+There are several budget airlines who offer cheap flights, unfortunately we are not able provide you with a flight booking as we leave that to you, but to help we could help you in the search for a suitable flight at cost to get to Budapest.

 Even though Hungary joined the EU in 2003 the cost of living has remained much lower than in other EU countries which means that you benefit from significant lower costs.

-Our dedicated pateint representatives will do their best to provide you with as much information you require about the treatment, the number of times you will require to visit and costs as they can.
-Although to ensure that the proposed estimated treatment plan is correct, we recommned a face-to-face consultation at our clinic located in Budapest.
-Here our doctor will be able to take all necessary X-rays to prepare a more accurate recommendation which you will have a chance to directly discuss and make a decission on.
+Our dedicated patient representatives will do their best to provide you with as much information you require about the treatment, the number of times you will require to visit and costs as they can.
+Although to ensure that the proposed estimated treatment plan is correct, we recommend a face-to-face consultation at our clinic located in Budapest.
+Here our doctor will be able to take all necessary X-rays to prepare a more accurate recommendation which you will have a chance to directly discuss and make a decision on.

 From our experience one week is normally more than enough for most crown and bridge work.
 Implants require a 2-3 days stay with a return visit of 6 days after about 3-6 months.
 Some treatments may require more time, in which case the client is recommended to stay for about 10 days.
 Such treatments are: fixed-detachable case and constructing the implants (including second operation and construction) but that is usually necessary only for the second treatment in Hungary.